hylo-lang/specification/spec.md

     }
     ```

-3. A *source* of conformance denotes a declaration defining the conformance.
+3. A *source* of conformance denotes a declaration defining the conformance of a type to a trait.
 A type or conformance declaration is a source of conformance for all the traits that appear in its inheritance list.
 A source of conformance is conditional if it is a conformance declaration with a where clause.
 A type may have at most one source of conformance to a specific trait.
 A type that conforms to a trait `T1` shall not have a source of conformance to a trait `T2` if `T2` refines `T1` and the source of conformance to `T1` is conditional.

 4. The conformance of a type `A` to `T` is *exposed* to a lexical scope `l` if and only if `A` is exposed to `l` and the source of the conformance is: